whitenick/itchy/README.md

 # Itchy
 ## Overview
-Itchy is an app built for translating nutrion labels.
-Here's the workflow:
+Itchy is an app built for translating nutrion labels using Google Cloud's Vision API.
+Here's the workflow.

 ### Problem
 Can I eat it?